ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/common_issues.md

 ## Listing sub-content

-It is possible that after upgrade `sort_key_string` is left empty.
+it's possible that after upgrade `sort_key_string` is left empty.
 This may cause problems in searches throughout the API.
 The cleanup script will check if Fields of given Field Type have correct sort key, and update it if needed.